phase2: Full-State Vector Simulation of Quantum Time Evolution at Scale: Results

 \section{Results}

-We have developed an exact simulation method to simulate the application of sequences of Pauli rotations on large quantum systems.
-See \nameref{sec:software_impl} for the full description of our simulation technique.
-We demonstrate near-optimal scaling of our simulation algorithm on CPU and GPU clusters (see \nameref{sec:scalability}), as well as its efficiency and performance that surpasses existing implementations by several orders of magnitude (see \nameref{sec:performance}).
+The method described in \nameref{sec:software_impl} simulates exactly the application of sequences of Pauli rotations on large quantum systems.
+We demonstrate effective scaling on CPU and GPU clusters (see \nameref{sec:scalability}), as well as its performance on grouped common-suffix Pauli rotations, which in our benchmarks exceeds an established reference by up to two orders of magnitude for large common-suffix group sizes ($L=100$); for individual rotations ($L=1$), the speedup is $1$--$10\times$ (see \nameref{sec:performance}).
 We conducted a numerical experiment to examine the Trotter error of the time evolution given by the Hamiltonian representing the ruthenium complex NKP-1339 (see \nameref{sec:experimental_setup} and \nameref{sec:hamiltonian_prep}).
 The section \nameref{sec:simulation} presents in detail the results of the computation.